 When any person applies for assistance, advice or makes complaints/reports by telephone or in person, all pertinent information will be obtained in an efficient and courteous manner and will be properly and judiciously acted upon consistent with established departmental goals, objectives, policies, procedures, rules and regulations.

 “Faith, strength, and honor…until the end.”

-It is the mission of the Buena Vista Police Department to ceaselessly pursue criminals, suppress and prevent crime, apprehend offenders, and maintain order.
-Our mandate is to do so by being fair, firm, and impartial, and we will act with faith, strength, and honor.
+It is the mission of the Buena Vista Police Department to ceaselessly pursue criminals, suppress and prevent crime, apprehend offenders, protect lives and property, and maintain order.
+Our mandate is to do so by being fair, firm, and impartial, to always speak truth, and to act with faith, strength, and honor.

 Maintain and enhance the confidence and trust of the people we serve.
 Strengthen and expand the partnerships between the police and the community.
 Maximize community participation in identifying problems, developing solutions, and establishing relevant Department priorities and policies.
 Effectively resolve problems of our community while protecting life and property.

 Being the values of a given chief of police.
 These are the foundations of our Mission, Vision, and Motto, and those qualities the chief needs to personally exemplify, and those qualities he or she expects from his or her officers.
 This is a code of honor, and should be considered often and taken seriously.

 - Faith: Keeping faith with our community and each other.
 This means being true to the Law Enforcement Code of Ethics and our Mission.
 This means holding ourselves to a higher standard, and a recognition and respect for the authority that comes with our badge, that “to whom much is given, much is expected.”
 In good faith, police supervisors will model servant leadership, and officers will reflect this model as public servants.
 We will not abuse our authority, cases will be investigated thoroughly and properly, and we will conduct ourselves with integrity, on and off duty.